PEMAND: Persona-Enriched Multi-Agent Negotiation for Household Decision-Making: Methodology

-To ground the LLM's reasoning in statistical reality, we employ a historical \textbf{Behavioral Anchor} mechanism.
-Unlike traditional machine learning models that often rely on random train-test splits from the same time period, we simulate a realistic forecasting scenario where future distributions are unknown.
-To prevent data leakage \cite{hyndman2018forecasting}, we guide the LLM using a population-level reference point, the Historical Prior ($y_{prior}^{t-lag}$), derived strictly from past survey cycles (e.g., using NHTS 2009 data to forecast NHTS 2017 behavior).

-This methodology operationalizes the \textit{Anchoring and Adjustment Heuristic} \cite{tversky1974judgment} within a Bayesian framework \cite{washington2020statistical}.
-Consistent with the principle of temporal model transferability \cite{atherton1976transferability}, the model treats the historical anchor as a prompt-based prior and updates it based on specific persona constraints (evidence) to reach a final estimate.
-This anchor serves purely as an inference context, not a ground-truth label for fine-tuning.
+\textbf{Behavioral Anchor (Historical Prior).} To ground the LLM's reasoning in statistical reality and prevent data leakage \cite{hyndman2018forecasting}, we employ a historical \textbf{Behavioral Anchor} mechanism.
+We guide the LLM using a population-level reference point derived strictly from past survey cycles.
+This operationalizes the \textit{Anchoring and Adjustment Heuristic} \cite{tversky1974judgment} within a Bayesian framework \cite{washington2020statistical}, where the model treats the historical anchor as a prior and updates it based on specific persona constraints.